DomGambarini/book_store/README.md

 ### All Products Page

 The all products page displays all the books in the store.
 In the books nav link you can also choose to search for books by genre- Fiction, Non-Fiction, Children and Teens.
 The All Products nav link also allows to search for books by price and category in ascending order.
 The book image is a link through to the product detail page.
 Below that we have the price and link to the category.
-The edit and delete links are visible only for superusers. the edit link opens opens a edit form to edit the product while the delete button removes the item.
+The edit and delete links are visible only for superusers. the edit link directs the superuser to the edit form allowing you to change the data of a product while the delete button removes the item from the store an database.

 ![Navigation Bar Image](./test-images/all-books.png)